iwoty/eisenhower_matrix/README.md

 2. As a user I would like to see a list TODO items sorted decreasing by deadline from chosen matrix's quarter with its details.

-3. As a user I would like to see a deadline formatted to *day_month*.
+3. As a user I would like to see a deadline formatted to *day-month*.
 I use matrix for the 2017 year.

 4. As a user I would like to add an item with its deadline and priority, which is automatically assign to a properly quarter.